sakshilathi1/card-ai-player/README.md

 3. Gallotta, R., et al. (2024).
 Large Language Models and Games: A Survey and Roadmap
 4. Hu, Z., et al. (2023).
 Deep learning applications in games: A survey from a data perspective. *Applied Intelligence*

-## 🙏 Acknowledgments

-- Ultralytics for the YOLOv11 framework
-- OpenAI for LLM capabilities
-- The playing cards dataset community
-- Arizona State University for academic support

 ---